-Breast cancer is one of the most common cancers in the world, but experts are still not sure why this might be.
-However, researchers have identified certain risk factors for breast cancer that a person may be able to control.
+Breast cancer is a common cancer, but experts are still not sure why this might be.
+However, researchers have identified certain risk factors for breast cancer, such as physical inactivity and having obesity.

 A note about sex and gender

 Sex and gender exist on spectrums.
 This article will use the terms “male,” “female,” or both to refer to sex assigned at birth.
 Click here to learn more.

 The majority of breast cancers start in the cells of glandular tissue in the breast.
 It is the

 This article examines why breast cancer is so common.
 It also looks at the prevalence of breast cancer and risk factors a person can control.

 Experts are still unsure why breast cancer is so common, but they do know of certain factors that increase the risk of breast cancer.
 Being female is the

 When breasts are fully formed, the breast cells are immature and very active until a person goes through a full-term pregnancy.
 Immature breast cells are responsive to hormones such as estrogen.
 The increased responsiveness of female breast cells to hormones increases the risk of developing breast cancer.